PulseBeamDev/docs/concepts/security.md

 * Encrypting your traffic using secure encryption protocols for all client communications.
 * Implement proper user authentication
+* 1:1 relationship between people and PulseBeam accounts.
 * Pre-registering users or requiring authentication before allowing participation in connections.
-* Clearly communicating permission requests to users to prioritize privacy.
-Privacy and User Consent recommend to highlight to the user what permission they are giving
+* Authenticate and authorize users before providing them with tokens.
 * Implement short token TTL
 * Secure token transmission
-* Regular key rotation
+* Regular key rotation - 90 days may be a good timeline for you
 * Strict policy configuration
+* Communicating permission requests to users to prioritize privacy and user consent highlighting to the user what permission they are giving
 * Follow secure coding practices
-* Monitor for suspicious activities
+* Monitor for suspicious activities - Some examples of monitoring suspicious activity include: monitoring accounts, DAU, auditing account data, or usage in your own or PulseBeam metrics dashboard.
+Logs of peer's ID and groups and who they are connecting to.
+Ensuring logs are in line with your expected application logic.

 ## 8. Conclusion

 PulseBeam's security provides a robust foundation to secure real-time communications.
 PulseBeam leverages WebRTC's security features and supplements them with additional protections to deliver a secure, reliable communication platform.
 By following our shared responsibility model and implementing recommended security practices, you can ensure a high level of security for your applications and users.

 # Learn more

-Contact us for questions
+Contact us for questions.

 Read more: